Logotype for Ocular Therapeutix Inc

 Efficacy results

-• Durability extended toward a 9–12 month treatment horizon with a single injection.
+• Durability extended toward a 9–12 month treatment horizon after a single injection, unprecedented in phase III wet AMD trials.

 Safety profile

-• No treatment- or procedure-related serious adverse events, endophthalmitis, or retinal vasculitis were observed.
+• No treatment- or procedure-related serious adverse events; no endophthalmitis or retinal vasculitis observed.

-• Main non-serious ocular event was vitreous floaters (12.4%), attributed to hydrogel dissolution; these were transient, peripheral, physician-reported, and had no impact on vision.
+• Most common non-serious ocular event was vitreous floaters (12.4%), attributed to hydrogel dissolution; these were transient, peripheral, physician-reported, and had no impact on vision.

-• Cataract rates (7.1%) and mild intraocular inflammation were consistent with rates seen in similar populations and resolved without sequelae.
+• Cataract rates (7.1%) and mild to moderate intraocular inflammation were consistent with rates seen in similar populations and resolved without sequelae.

 Partial view of Summaries dataset, powered by Quartr API